rkolka/OnionTopologySuite/README.md

 [:floppy_disk: Click here to download the add-in](https://raw.githubusercontent.com/rkolka/OnionTopologySuite/master/OnionTopologySuite.zip "Click here to download")
 # OnionTopologySuite
-Expose parts of NetTopologySuite as Manifold® SQL functions.
+Exposes parts of NetTopologySuite as Manifold® SQL functions.
 There are some interesting functions that have no counterpart built into Manifold.

-## Why onion?
+## Why Onion?
 Because it has layers.
 Starting from user facing (top) layer:
 * :onion: Manifold SQL functions that take and return Manifold's GEOM type.
 Defined in OnionTopologySuiteGEOM.sql.
 Converting GEOM to/from WKB with built-in GeomWkb/BinaryWkbGeom functions.
 * :onion: Manifold SQL functions that take and return WKB type.
 Declared in OnionTopologySuiteWKB.sql, actual definitions in layer below.